Joran van der Sloot: 2008 Dutch television sting operations

-In November 2008, De Vries aired undercover footage of Van der Sloot making preparations for the apparent sex trafficking of Thai women in Bangkok.
+In November 2008, De Vries aired undercover footage of Van der Sloot making preparations for the apparent sex trafficking of Thai women in Bangkok into Europe.
 De Vries claimed that Van der Sloot was making $13,000 for every woman sold into prostitution in the Netherlands.
-Van der Sloot used the alias "Murphy Jenkins" to avoid Thai authorities.
-Peruvian Minister of Justice Aurelio Pastor later said that Thailand was pursuing criminal charges against Van der Sloot.
-According to The National Enquirer, he is being investigated for his involvement in the disappearance of young women he may have recruited for a Thai sex slave gang while posing as a production consultant for a modeling agency that putatively would send them to Europe.
+Van der Sloot had been using the alias "Murphy Jenkins" in order to avoid Thai authorities.
+Peruvian Minister of Justice Aurelio Pastor later was to state that Thailand was pursuing criminal charges against Van der Sloot.
+According to National Enquirer, he was being investigated by Thai authorities for his involvement in the disappearance of young women he may have recruited for a Thai sex slave gang while posing as a production consultant for a modeling agency that, ostensibly, would send them to Europe to work as models.

-Van der Sloot was portrayed by actor Jacques Strydom in the Lifetime television film Natalee Holloway (2009), which was based on Beth Holloway's book.
-The movie brought in the highest television ratings in Lifetime's eleven-year history at the time.
-Van der Sloot himself watched the film one evening in 2010, according to his friend John Ludwick, and said that some parts were true while others were not.
+Van der Sloot was portrayed by actor Jacques Strydom in the Lifetime television film Natalee Holloway (2009), based on Beth Holloway's book about her daughter's disappearance.
+The film brought in the highest television ratings in Lifetime's then-eleven-year history.
+Van der Sloot himself watched the film one evening in 2010, according to his friend, John Ludwick, and said that some parts were true while others were not.
 The film was followed by a sequel, Justice for Natalee Holloway (2011), in which Van der Sloot was played by actor Stephen Amell.

 In August 2009, Van der Sloot was spotted in Macau at the Asia Pacific Poker Tour.
-He won over US$12,000 that year in an online poker tournament.
-Van der Sloot described himself on his YouTube page as "a professional poker player" and cited Greenstein's 2005 poker strategy guide as his favorite book.
-In early 2010, he sold his restaurant business and returned to Aruba after the death of his father Paulus.
+He won over $12,000 that year in an online poker tournament.
+Van der Sloot described himself on his YouTube page as "a professional poker player" and cited Barry Greenstein's 2005 poker strategy guide as his favorite book.

+In early 2010, following the death of his father, Paulus, he sold his Bangkok restaurant business and returned to Aruba.